 Because behavioral science is uniquely suited to assess these types of problems and improve interventions, ideas42 is focusing on two main avenues in our work to strengthen agriculture.

 The first is agricultural finance.
 Of the few financial products actually available to smallholder farmers, most are not suited to their unique contexts.
 Many smallholder farmers are unbanked and live in rural areas, making it more challenging to leverage helpful traditional resources like loans or comprehensive savings programs.
 Farmers also experience cyclical financial flows and must balance cash windfalls at harvest time with major expenditures at planting time.
 We see a significant opportunity to use behavioral science to strengthen existing financial products, create new ones, and enable farmers to make long-term decisions with their money.

 Additionally, we are focusing on the adoption of best practices.
 For many smallholder farmers, adopting critical best practices such as timely planting and weeding, improved plant spacing, and using improved inputs, would lead to significant increases in productivity each year.
 The traditional model for encouraging and teaching these best practices is heavily based around supplying information.
-Yet, we know from past work in behavioral science research that new information is not enough to lead to lasting action or behavior change.
-There is an opportunity to both strengthen existing agricultural extension infrastructure and create new systems, tools and products to support adoption of these helpful best practices by smallholder farmers.
+Yet, we know from behavioral science research that new information is not enough to lead to lasting action or behavior change.
+There is an opportunity to both strengthen existing agricultural extension infrastructure and create new systems, tools, and products to support the adoption of these helpful best practices by smallholder farmers.